Exaether/slumber-bridge/README.md

 # Installation
 How to host the api yourself

-## requirements
+## Requirements
 - docker-compose (and docker)
 - that's it

 ## Setting up
 - create a `.env` file with the following content:
 ```
 DATA_RELOAD_KEY=<whatever you want>
 ```
 This will be the key you'll need to use when updating the data.
 - run `docker-compose build`
 - that's it

 ## Running
-`docker-compose up dev` for the dev server, with live reload on file change
-`docker-compose up prod` for the prod server, no live reload
+`docker-compose up`

+The API should now be accessible at [localhost:8000](http://127.0.0.1:8000)

+# Developing
+How to run the dev server.

+## Requirements
+- python3
+- venv

+## setting up
+- create a venv
+- install fastAPI in the venv: `pip install "fastapi[standard]"`
+- create the same .env file as for prod

+## Running
+`fastapi dev main.py`

-The API should now be accessible at [localhost:8000](http://127.0.0.1:8000) (on port [8001](http://127.0.0.1:8001) for the dev server)
+The API should now be accessible at [localhost:8000](http://127.0.0.1:8000)

 # Endpoints